Asset Processor Service

 config.js - Centralized configuration from environment variables with validation

-thumbnailJobService.js - Job acquisition, status updates, and result reporting via HTTP
+jobApiClient.js - Job acquisition, status updates, and result reporting via HTTP (formerly thumbnailJobService.js)

 healthServer.js - HTTP server for /health and /status endpoints